Soyuz 11: Memorials

-Craters on the Moon were named after the three cosmonauts: Dobrovol'skiy, Volkov, and Patsaev.
+Craters on the Moon were named after the three cosmonauts: Dobrovolʹskiy, Volkov, and Patsaev.
 The names of the three cosmonauts are included on the Fallen Astronaut commemorative plaque placed on the Moon during the Apollo 15 mission in August 1971.
 To honour the loss of the Soyuz 11 crew, a group of hills on Pluto is also named Soyuz Colles.